EBISPOT/gwas-diagram/README.md

 ## What do we have now

 1. Exported GWAS Catalog files are read and compiled into a pandas dataframe.
+2. The dataframe is persisted on disk in a pickle file.
-2. The filtering endpoint of the REST API accepts parameters to filter associations at `/v1/plotting_data`
+3. The filtering endpoint of the REST API accepts parameters to filter associations at `/v1/plotting_data`
-3. Response is an ideogram.js annotations JSON serialised object
+4. Response is an ideogram.js annotations JSON serialised object
    1. The object enables the ideogram to plot a single point for each "parent trait" + "cytoband".
    2. Each association count is given in the "length" attribute
    3. Each unique rsid is given in the name attribute
+5. Plotting is done by the [Ideogram.js](https://eweitz.github.io/ideogram/) JavaScript library

 ## TODO
 - [ ] Modify the ideogram.js to meet our needs
 - [ ] Frontend look and feel
 - [ ] Deployment
-- [ ] Potentially enforce constraints to avoid plotting too many tracks
+- [ ] Potentially enforce constraints to avoid plotting too many tracks (ideogram limit is 10)
 - [ ] Investigate use of histogram for visualising number of associations (plotting the length attr)

 ### Run locally (with docker)